 Where to Retire in Ave Maria and Home Prices

 Ave Maria will eventually contain some 11,000 residential dwellings in a wide variety of price ranges and neighborhoods.
 Almost every form of housing is available in the 6 current neighborhoods from condominiums to villas, and from starter to estate homes.
 Active adults will probably be more comfortable in one of the condo, townhome, or Pulte neighborhoods (see list of Ave Maria Active Communities at left).
-Prices range from the low $100's to over $500,000.
+Prices range from the high $100's to over $500,000.

-What is special about Ave Maria
+What Is Special about Ave Maria

 Ave Maria is one of the most original town concepts ever.
 Tom Monaghan, founder of Domino's Pizza and the Chancellor of Ave Maria University is the force behind the town, along with his partner, Barron Collier Companies, a company involved in the project as part of its "Rural Stewardship" program.
 The oratory (photo above while under construction, is courtesy of Wikipedia and ) is a Frank Lloyd Wright influenced design and the centerpiece of the community.
 Community amenities include a huge tennis facility, golf course, parks, pools, water park, commercial and retail space.

-What is not special about Ave Maria
+What Is Not Special about Ave Maria

 Not for people who don't want to live in a Catholic inspired community.

-Who will like retirement in Ave Maria
+Who Will Like Retirement in Ave Maria

 Ave Maria is perfect if you like the New Urbanism, a Catholic driven lifestyle, and want to be near a University.